thatmartinlau/FoodSaver/Progress Reports/oscarpeyron.md

 Get familiar with Poco.
 Start coding  the server.
 Converting data to json for poco compatibility --> coding on the front.hpp and front.cpp.

 Week 9 : 4/12/2023 - 11/12/2023 :
 Continue converting data to json. --> for every class in front.hpp converting the data that is stored.
+Finishing this task.